Odunayo3/FTIR-WatershedSOM/README.md

 install.packages(readLines("requirements.txt"))

 Run the Analysis:
-Open soil_degradation_analysis.R in R or RStudio.
+Open som_ftir_modeling.R in R or RStudio.

 Ensure the data/ folder with Experiment1.csv, Experiment2.csv, and Experiment3.csv is in the working directory.